-An alumnus of University of York, Imperial College and the University of Wales, with teaching diplomas from both Trinity College and the Royal Academy of Music, Dr Anne-Maria Brennan is currently Director of Education and Lecturer in Professional Practice at the Centre for Professional Practice at the University of Kent.
+An alumnus of University of York, Imperial College and the University of Wales, with teaching diplomas from both Trinity College and the Royal Academy of Music, Dr Anne-Maria Brennan is currently Director of Graduate Studies and Lecturer in Professional Practice in the Department of Digital and Lifelong Learning at the University of Kent.

 Anne-Maria’s field of research is public engagement with science, particularly the interface between science, technology, culture and the arts.
 Author of five books (one of which formed a plotline in The Archers), she is also an acknowledged expert on the ecology of golf courses and formulated the industry standard guidelines on their sustainable design and management.
 She is also a specialist in forensic biology, in particular the investigation of wildlife crime.

 She is Chair of the Botanical Research Fund and an Associate Editor of the Botanical Journal of the Linnean Society 2014 Dr Brennan was winner of the British Science Association’s Sir Walter Bodmer Award.
 She is a Freeman of the City of London and also a Freeman and Liveryman of the Worshipful Company of Educators.